 Sue has been a nonprofit executive, advocate, political organizer and communicator working at the local, state and national levels.
 She is currently a Principal with 4Front Strategies providing consulting services related to developing successful advocacy campaigns and coalitions for conservation organizations and foundations.
 In 2004, Sue was named one of Maryland’s Top 100 Women.
 Sue has conducted advocacy and civic engagement training for the National Democratic Institute.
 In addition, she was trainer for the Hope Fellowship Program which supported women from Kosovo with hands on training and mentoring.
 She also spent many years in the political campaign world working at all levels of campaigns and as a regional political director for a national labor union before developing a focus on environmental advocacy issues.

-Kristina currently works as Operations Coordinator at Techstars where she helps support entrepreneurs.
+Kristina currently works as Operations Manager at Techstars where she helps support entrepreneurs.
 She loves building out and improving systems specifically focused on education and leadership.
 Previously she has worked for many Colorado nonprofits including the Boulder History Museum, The White House Project and Educate!
 She also volunteers as a debate coach at Fairview High School in Boulder and the National Model United Nations Program in New York.
 She holds a bachelors degree from the University of Colorado - Boulder and a masters degree in international studies from the University of Denver.